 An introduction to the major theories and basic principles of sociological analysis.
-Subjects include culture, media, socialization, inequality, race and ethnicity, globalization, gender stratification, and health and medicine from a social perspective.
+Explores culture, media, socialization, race and ethnicity, globalization, capitalism, gender and sexuality, inequality and poverty, power in American society, and health and medicine from a sociological perspective.
 Carries social science divisional credit in CAS.
 4 cr.

 Sociology of Race and Ethnicity